2025-05-17

 to create an account using your email and passport information.

-Alipay - register using passport and link a Credit Card.
+WeChat- register using passport and link a Credit

-WeChat Pay is slightly more preferred than Alipay in rural areas.
-DiDi ride hailing in China - Register using your mobile
+Card.
+WeChat Pay is slightly more preferred than Alipay in rural

-accurate in major cities for travelers.
-Android: use trip.com
+major cities for travel purposes.
+Android phones: use trip.com

 Search ...
 "Tencent maps"... click on the Compass icon to launch Tencent